2023 Start Strong for Long Day Care program guidelines

 Start Strong for long day care funding is provided for children in the year or two before school and supports enrolment of at least 600 hours per year.
 Evidence shows that this level of participation in a quality early childhood education program in the two years before school is associated with better outcomes for children.

-Start Strong, including the now integrated Affordable Preschool initiative, promotes universal access by providing:
+Fee-relief promotes universal access by providing:

 - loadings for services which operate within the lower range of Socio-Economic Index for Areas (SEIFA) score of relative socio-economic disadvantage,